-Improving diabetes services for our citizens has emerged as a new and distinct workstream for the Surrey Heartlands Health and Care Partnership.
+Improving diabetes services for our citizens is an important focus for the Surrey Heartlands Health and Care Partnership.

-The recent National Diabetes Audit indicates there are around 36,000 people with diabetes registered with a Surrey Heartlands or Surrey Heath GP practices.
-The number of people diagnosed with or at risk of developing the condition grows every day and, based on current population trends, by 2035 it is likely that 4.9 million people will have diabetes in the UK.
+A recent National Diabetes Audit indicated there are around 36,000 people with diabetes registered with a Surrey Heartlands or Surrey Heath GP practice.
+The number of people diagnosed with, or at risk of developing, the condition grows every day and, based on current population trends, by 2035 it’s likely that 4.9 million people will have diabetes in the UK.

 Making a difference

 Sadly many people will experience potentially preventable complications because of diabetes, simply because they don’t know enough about their condition and how to manage it.
 All our projects are aimed at supporting people to manage their condition, receive care from knowledgeable professionals and to be able to access information and assistance when needed.

 Our programme contains three main projects: